 Julia’s advisory practice spans personal injury, employment issues, adverse possession and Chinese customary law.
 She authored the latest update of the Annotated Ordinances of Hong Kong: Trustee Ordinance (Cap.
 29).

 Prior to joining the Bar, Adrian qualified as a solicitor after training with an international law firm.
-He obtained his LLB and PCLL from the University of Hong Kong, and further obtained an LLM with distinction from the London School of Economics (placing in the top 10% of his cohort) and an LLM with first class honours from the University of Cambridge (ranking 4th in his cohort with first class grades in all subjects).
+He obtained his LLB and PCLL from the University of Hong Kong, and further obtained his LLM with first class honours from the University of Cambridge.

-Adrian was awarded the Middle Temple Advocacy Scholarship in 2019.
+Adrian is a recipient of the Middle Temple Advocacy Scholarship.

 Adrian’s LinkedIn page can be accessed here.